 - Milk or half and half – Also to make the country gravy.

-How to Make Chicken Fried Steak in the Air Fryer
+How to Make Air Fryer Chicken Fried Steak

 Create two dredging stations: one with the flour, salt, pepper, garlic and onion powders, and one with the buttermilk.